-2021-22 Student Fees Schedule Additional Specification of Required Materials and Fees
+2023-24 Student Fees Schedule Additional Specification of Required Materials and Fees

-Program General Description of Fee or Material \$ Amount of Fee (Anticipated or Maximum) or Specific Material Required Elementary Program Physical Education classes Appropriate clothing (non- specialized attire) Tennis shoes and white socks, running shorts, T-shirt Art classes and special Appropriate clothing Old shirt for painting; other clothing which projects or events (non-specialized attire) may get paint on it or otherwise be damaged Music-Optional band courses Musical instruments Musical instruments and accessories (reeds, valve oil, drum sticks, lyres, flip folders, slide grease, reed guards, cleaning swabs, mouthpiece brushes, pad savers, ligatures, and a "gig bag", etc.) Limited instruments available for use by any student.
+Program General Description of Fee or \$ Amount of Fee (Anticipated or Maximum) Material or Specific Material Required Grades K-4 Program Physical Education classes Appropriate clothing (non- specialized attire) Tennis shoes and socks, athletic shorts, T-shirt Art classes and special projects or Appropriate clothing Old shirt for painting; other clothing which may events (non-specialized attire) get paint on it or otherwise be damaged Music-Optional band courses Musical instruments Musical instruments and accessories (reeds, valve oil, drum sticks, lyres, flip folders, slide grease, reed guards, cleaning swabs, mouthpiece brushes, pad savers, ligatures, and a "gig bag", etc.) Limited instruments available for use by any student.
 Refundable damage deposit of \$20 may be required for use of school owned instrument.
-Classroom supplies General supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. Nonenecessary classroom supplies will be made available by the school.
+Classroom supplies General supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. None - necessary classroom supplies will be made available by the school.
 Students will be responsible for the replacement cost of damaged or lost supplies.
 Students are encouraged but not required to bring items from class supply lists which may be handed out by the office or individual teachers.
-Field Trips Transportation and admission costs of field trips None-costs of school sponsored, class- related field trips will be paid for by the school.
+Field Trips Transportation and admission costs of field trips None-costs of school sponsored, class-related field trips will be paid for by the school.
 Parents may be encouraged but not required to pay for field trip costs of up to \$10 per student for each field trip to defray costs.
 (With administrative approval, the requested donation may be up to \$100 for special field trips).
 Meals on field trips will be at the expense of the student.
 School lunches will be provided as needed for free- reduced lunch eligible students.
-Summer school courses Classes offered during the summer, or at night, if any \$150 per class Copies Use of school copiers (except for one copy of the student file, which will be provided without charge) Fifteen cents (\$.15) per page when charges apply.
-School Meals Breakfast \$2.00 Lunch \$3.25
+Summer school courses Classes offered during the summer, or at night, if any \$150 per class maximum Copies Use of school copiers (except for one copy of the student file, which will be provided without charge) Fifteen cents (\$.15) per page when charges apply.
+School Meals Food service program prices are approved annually by Board of Education.
+Actual daily cost to individual student will vary depending on available meal and ala carte choices.
+Technology Use of school technology , such as laptop/notebook computers Laptop Annual Use Fee \$30